View Related Sites

 Yes, you can withdraw your entry for the test.
 Your Exams Officer will need to do this for you.
 Your entry can only be withdrawn until Friday 10 May 2019.
 If your entry is withdrawn by 10 May, your standard entry fee will be refunded.
 Late entry fees are not refunded.

 Candidates can take rulers, protractors and compasses into the examination.
-They should write their answers in hard pencil or pen.
+They should write their answers in black pen only, and use pencil for diagrams and graphs.

 Calculators are not allowed in the examination.